top of page

 Return on Investment 4

 One extra goes to having the backdrop of the Downtown Pittsburgh skyline just beyond the outfield walls.
-Unlike every other MLB ballpark, the home team dugout at PNC Park is on the third base side of the field.
+Unlike most other MLB ballpark, the home team dugout at PNC Park is on the third base side of the field.
 The Pirates get to enjoy the views of the Downtown Pittsburgh skyline.

 Final Thoughts